-The USGS Lidar Base Specification Version 1.2 states: "Ground conditions shall be snow free.
-Very light, undrifted snow may be acceptable in special cases, with prior approval."
+The USGS Lidar Base Specification Version 1.2 states: "Conditions for collection of lidar data will follow these guidelines: (1) Atmospheric conditions shall be cloud and fog free between the aircraft and ground during all collection operations.
+(2) Ground conditions shall be snow free.
+Very light, undrifted snow may be acceptable in special cases, with prior approval.
+(3) Ground conditions shall be free of extensive flooding or any other type of inundation